KateEllen/Animal-Quiz/README.md

 - It was also tested on safari, chrome and firefox.

+#### Dog, Trivia & Croc v Alligator quiz:
+    1. Choose your quiz.
+    2. Try to click your answer.
+    3. Try to click the next button.
+    4. Try to click the restart button
+    5. Ensure page shows a green background for right answer, and a red background for wrong answers.
+    6. Repeat on all pages.

+#### Name collector:
+    1. Open page.
+    2. Enter name.
+    3. Make sure welcome message shows with name added.
+    4. Check that if no name is entered that the default is Player 1.

+#### How to:
+    1. Click how to button.
+    2. Make sure you can see the content.
+    3. Click on the X button to ensure it will close the modal.

 ## Defects

 I tracked defects in github.
 You can find them [here](https://github.com/KateEllen/Animal-Quiz/issues?q=is%3Aissue+is%3Aclosed)